Udaykir02/GDP_Group-3/Payments.md

 - Open your project via Xcode, go to `project -> build settings`, find `library search paths` and remove all swift related entries such as:
   `$(TOOLCHAIN_DIR)/usr/lib/swift/$(PLATFORM_NAME)` and `$(TOOLCHAIN_DIR)/usr/lib/swift-5.0/$(PLATFORM_NAME)`.
 - Create a new Swift file to the project (File > New > File > Swift), give it any name (e.g. `Fix.swift`), check the appropriate Targets and create a bridging header when prompted by Xcode.

+### `TypeError: null is not an object (evaluating '_NativeStripeSdk.default.initialise')` on Android

+You might see error this whilst initializing the `StripeProvider` component with Expo.
+This is caused by using an older version of Expo before stripe-react-native was [officially supported](https://github.com/stripe/stripe-react-native/issues/3#issuecomment-846225534).
+Updating Expo Go from the stores (or locally on simulators installed with `expo install:client:[ios|android]`) should fix the problem.

+If you're still having troubles, please [open an issue](https://github.com/stripe/stripe-react-native/issues/new/choose) or jump in our [developer chat](https://stripe.com/go/developer-chat).

+### `Apple Pay Is Not Available in "My App Name"`

+This can occur if you attempt to process an Apple Pay payment on a physical device (even in test mode) without having created **and uploaded** your Apple Pay Certificate to the Stripe Dashboard.
+Learn how to do that [here](https://stripe.com/docs/apple-pay#csr).